 2. An agency that does not meet Criterion No. 1 may qualify for credentials if a full-time staff member has covered all of the participating institution's regular-season games.

-3. The Associated Press and the primary newspaper(s) that provide daily coverage at the site of the bowl game or national championship game may receive a maximum of eight seats.
+3. The Associated Press and the primary newspaper(s) that provide daily coverage at the site of the bowl game may receive a maximum of eight seats.

 4. At the media director's discretion, a maximum of two credentials may be issued to reporters representing the non-sports side of the major newspaper that covers all regular-season games of the participating institution.